 The Council is committed to ensuring there is no modern slavery or human trafficking in our supply chains or any part of our business.
 As a Council, our responsibility extends beyond supply chains and our links with third parties, as we have a corporate responsibility to safeguard our citizens directly via interventions by our Community Protection and Social Care functions, and where citizens utilise Council property and services.
-The Council's Community Protection function shares intelligence and information and participates in joint investigations with Nottinghamshire Police and other law enforcement partners regarding issues of modern slavery or human trafficking.
-Adult Social Care is one of a number of agencies who have a responsibility as First Responder to refer people to the National Referral Mechanism if concerns of Modern Day Slavery have been identified and the person has provided their consent for this support.
+The Council's Community Protection function shares intelligence and information and participates in joint investigations with Nottinghamshire Police and other law enforcement partners regarding issues of modern slavery or human trafficking, in accordance with a partnership Information Sharing Agreement.
+The Council has a First Responder duty to refer people to the National Referral Mechanism if concerns of modern day slavery have been identified and the person has provided their consent for this support.
 The National Referral Mechanism (NRM) is a framework for identifying and referring potential victims of modern slavery and ensuring they receive the appropriate support.